raas-dev/configent/README.md

 - One character `.aliases`: The fastest are the commands one does not type.
 - Apps are Rust, Go and C for speed, and `n`ix-shells are for ad-hoc binaries.
-- macOS `docker` experience as it was with Docker Desktop but it does not cost.
+- macOS `docker` experience like it was with Docker Desktop but without cost.
 - Run `up` to upgrade every package manager but respect locked tool versions.
 - Quickly ask GPT in terminal (`a <question>`) or open a chat session (`ai`).